 This issue also contains another in a series of interesting interview.
 Professor Carl A. Grant from the School of Education at the University of Wisconsin-Madison is among the most important experts in the field of multicultural education in the United States.
 During his long academic career he has written many books and professional studies which represent a valuable source of information and inspiration for readers around the world.
 We very much appreciate the fact that Carl A. Grant found the time to respond to the questions we sent him.
 You will find in the discussion Grant's point of view on average multicultural life in the United States, both in the past and today.
 Grant also considers what is relevant for successful multicultural education and offers his outlook on the struggle for equality and equity in education for all people.
-We have concluded the interview with a short profile in multicultural education (representing medallion) and a book review of Carl A. Grant's book Multiculturalism in education and teaching.
-The selected works of Carl A. Grant, concluded by Jakub Hladík.
+We have concluded the interview with a short profile in multicultural education (representing medallion) and a book review of Carl A. Grant, concluded by Jakub Hladík.
 We intend in November 2017 to publish an issue of Social Education Journal focused on the diversity in education.
 The section "The Guest of the Journal" in this issue might represent a very interesting inspiration for authors.